Landslides leave thousands stranded in northern Pakistan

-PESHAWAR/ISLAMABAD, Pakistan (Reuters) - Landslides in mountainous northern Pakistan caused by unseasonably heavy rain and snow have left thousands of tourists stranded, officials said on Monday, while record October rainfall hit the capital, Islamabad.
+PESHAWAR/ISLAMABAD, Pakistan, Oct 26 (Reuters) - Landslides in mountainous northern Pakistan caused by unseasonably heavy rain and snow have left thousands of tourists stranded, officials said on Monday, while record October rainfall hit the capital, Islamabad.

 The northern Kaghan, Swat and Neelum valleys were the worst hit.